GravityPDF/gravity-pdf-documentation/docs/v5/how-to-display-the-nested-forms-table-shown-prior-to-v5-1.md

 description: ""
 ---

-We officially added support for the [Gravity Wiz Nested Forms plugin](https://gravitywiz.com/documentation/gravity-forms-nested-forms/?ref=78) to Core and Universal PDF templates in Gravity PDF 5.1, but to do that we had to change the layout.
+We officially added support for the <a href="https://gravitywiz.com/documentation/gravity-forms-nested-forms/?ref=78" rel="sponsored">Gravity Wiz Nested Forms plugin</a> to Core and Universal PDF templates in Gravity PDF 5.1, but to do that we had to change the layout.
 If you'd like to re-enable the table-based layout that was shown prior to this, add the following snippet to your active theme's `functions.php` file:

 ```
 if ( class_exists( '\GFPDF\Helper\Fields\Field_Form' ) ) {